neilasc4/Google-CyberSecurity-Security-Audit-Lab/README.md

-# Botium Toys Internal Security Audit
+# Botium Toys Internal IT Audit

 This repository contains the completed internal security audit for Botium Toys, a fictional small business specializing in toy development and retail.
 This project was completed as part of a cybersecurity compliance and auditing assignment.